CemalUnal/nlp-assignments/Exp2/README.md

 - After all, it writes the wrong version of the sentence along with the viterbi version of this sentence to the output file.
 Also it writes the accuracy to this file.

+- By the way, I am not taking correct sentences into account.
+So they will not visible in the output file.

 #### ViterbiNode.java
 It represents a state in the Hidden Markov Model.
 Attributes of this class are;
 - **wordWithMaxProb** - The word that has the maximum probability (*This probability is coming from viterbi algorithm.*) In other words, it is the word that most likely to be correct one.